So God created man in His own image; He created him in the image of God; He created them male and female.

 They are indecisive, tend to procrastinate, and can be challenging to motivate.
 They use verbal defenses that often hurt others; it is used against anyone who tries to motivate or control them, particularly Cholerics.

 Well-balanced, easygoing, non-demanding, calm, and realistic in demands for love and affection.

 Phlegmatics shy away from deep relationships.
 They tend to observe only, rarely are they self-sacrificing, unemotional, and inexpressive.
 Verbal defenses are used to protect the low energy supply regarding personal affection.

-The summary of these God-given temperament traits is but a glimpse of our character's attributes; the why and how we react, respond and express ourselves to people, places, and circumstances.
+The summary of these God-given temperament traits is but a glimpse of our character's attributes; the why and how we react, respond, and express ourselves to people, places, and circumstances.
 Individually, we are a combination of two or more in different areas; inclusion, control, and affection.

-Individual spiritual temperament profile and coaching available.
+Individual spiritual temperament profiles and life coaching are available.